arcus/education_modules/docker_101/docker_101.md

 The tutorial we link to in this section is an excellent practical introduction to using containers, but it's written with a software developer audience in mind, rather than people who might want to use containers for their research.

 As you work through the tutorial, you'll open and edit javascript files for a simple app (Don't worry!
 You don't need to know any javascript at all to be able to to the tutorial.).
+The tutorial sets you up to build a container that, when run, starts the app.

+A more common application in research might be a container that loads required libraries in Python and does the first stage of data preprocessing on startup.
+Or a container that takes a set of RMarkdown files and images and compiles them into a pdf version of the article you're drafting.
+Or a container that trains a machine learning model on a provided dataset.

+As you consider the tutorial, imagine the kind of coding projects you typically work on --- whatever that is --- rather than the example code they provide.

 ### Before you Start